Nursing Student Policy Manual

 Any costs incurred in fulfilling the Post Exposure Protocol will be the responsibility of the student.
 To obtain reimbursement for the standard and usual costs of the treatment, the student must file a claim for accident insurance at the WPCC business office.

-The claim must be submitted in a timely fashion following the incident.
+The student insurance claim must be submitted in a timely fashion following the incident.